If I am already comfortable with squatting on a toilet rim, what benefit does the Lillipad provide?

 When returning from holiday and squatting on the rims of toilets, I can honestly say that it is a relief to use the Lillipad at home.
 The Lillipad is stable, there is no ‘digging in’ of the rim on your feet or struggle for balance.
 Therefore, you can truly relax and don't have to rush things.
 It was the awkwardness of squatting on the rim that led me to develop the Lillipad in the first place.

 Do you have any thoughts on how the Lillipad compares to other products?

-Sitting on your buttocks with your feet up is not squatting, see for yourself in the photos.
-Some products, such as the Lillipad Step, are only footrests which allow you to lean forward and raise your feet.
+Sitting with your feet up is not squatting, see for yourself in the photos.
+Some products, such as the Lillipad footstool, are only footrests which allow you to lean forward and raise your feet.
 On these products it is impossible to adopt a complete squat because the toilet bowl is in the way.

 Squatting is a graceful yoga pose achievable without props — it is this posture which is studied for its health benefits.